Equine lymphangitis: Clinical signs

 Extreme swelling of a limb, usually a hind limb, is seen, often as far proximally as the hock, or occasionally as far proximally as the stifle.
 In some cases, swelling continues through the udder or sheath and along the subcutaneous abdominal veins.
 In the early stages, the swelling is primarily a "pitting oedema"; in other words, if pressed, a depression remains in the skin of the limb.
 The affected leg may reach twice or even three times its normal size, and may be very sensitive to the touch.
 In chronic cases, much of the swelling is firm, as scarring and fibrosis occur.

 Lymphangitis is commonly associated with a wound, which may be very minor.
 This is a likely entrance for bacterial access to the lymph ducts.
 The degree of lameness is variable, but may be sufficient to give the impression of a fracture.
 The horse may or may not be pyrexic (fevered).
 The limb may occasionally ooze serum.

-In ulcerative lumphangitis, "cording" of the lymphatics and the formation of hard nodules and abscesses may also occur; occasionally, a greenish, malodorous discharge is present.
+In ulcerative lymphangitis, "cording" of the lymphatics and the formation of hard nodules and abscesses may also occur; occasionally, a greenish, malodorous discharge is present.
 In the US in particular, the disease may be characterised by multiple small, open sores.